 Assistant United States Attorney

-The investigation is being conducted by the Northern Plains Safe Trails Drug Enforcement Task Force.
-Assistant U.S. Attorney Ted L. McBride is prosecuting the case.
+This case was investigated by the Northern Plains Safe Trails Drug Enforcement Task Force.
+Assistant U.S. Attorney Ted L. McBride prosecuted the case.

-His Blue Horse was remanded to the custody of the U.S. Marshal pending sentencing.
+His Blue Horse was immediately turned over to the custody of the U.S. Marshal to begin serving her sentence.

 Return to Top